 The Ink Business Cash Card is a very powerful one.
 It earns 5x UR points (or 5% cash back) at Office Supply Stores and for Internet, TV, and Phone bills.
 The Ink Business Cash also earns 2x UR points (or 2% cash back) on Dining and at Gas Stations.
-I use mine at my local Costco gas station because Chase gives me 2x points.
 In fact, the Ink Business Cash is the only UR-earning card that currently has a designated gas station bonus category.

-Furthermore, the Ink Business Cash Card’s potential can be maximized if you have multiple UR point-earning cards.
-If you have a Chase Ink Business Preferred or either Sapphire card, you can transfer the points from your Ink Business Cash account to one of those accounts.
+Furthermore, the Ink Business Cash Card’s potential can be maximized for those who have multiple UR point-earning cards.
+Cardholders who also have a Chase Ink Business Preferred or either Sapphire card can transfer the points from their Ink Business Cash account to one of those accounts.
 This feature is the most powerful that Chase has to offer as it’s vital for many earning strategies.
 UR points cannot be earned directly without a premium Chase card.
-In other words, the Ink Business Unlimited earns cash back as a standalone credit card.
+In other words, the Ink Business Cash earns cash back as a standalone credit card.

 Plus, Chase is offering a sign-up bonus worth a whopping 75,000 UR points (or $750 cash back) for the Ink Business Cash.
 This amazing bonus can be earned after spending $7,500 within the first three months.
 This bonus is one of the highest in the industry for any no-annual fee card.
 However, the spend requirement might be out of reach for individuals and small business owners.